-Yes Year ended December 31,
+Y Year ended December 31,

 2009 2010 2011

 NT\$ NT\$ NT\$

 (in billions)

 Broadband access revenues:

 Broadband access (ADSL and FTTx) 19.9 20.3 20.4

 We provide FTTx internet services, with downlink speeds of 10, 20, 50 and 100 Mbps, in 2011.
 The number of our FTTx customers increased significantly in 2009, 2010 and 2011 as prices became more affordable, coverage areas expanded and customer demand for higher bandwidth heightened.
 Many of new FTTx customers have migrated from using our ADSL internet services.
 We also provide FTTx access services to other internet service providers that do not have their own network infrastructure, and as a result, our FTTx customers also include some customers that only use us for the FTTx data access line and choose another ISP to provide internet services.
-Of the approximately 2.40 million FTTx customers as of December 31, 2011, approximately 2.13 million were also our HiNet subscribers.
 We currently offer various promotional packages to encourage more migration of our ADSL subscribers to our FTTx service.
 As of December 31, 2011, 51.0% of HiNet subscribers accessed the internet through our FTTx service, and we expect this ratio to increase in the future as a result of these promotional measures.